ned14/HouseBuild/quotes/20220912_Thermohouse/Readme.md

 # Includes:

-- Substructure and **Outer** Superstructure, no Windows nor Doors, no Foundations, no Services.
+- Substructure and **Outer** Superstructure, no Windows nor Doors, no Foundations, no Ground Floor, no Services.
+- First floor.

 # Excludes:

 - Structural Engineering
 - Excavation and backfilling
 - Foundations
-- Ground floor
+- **Ground floor**
 - Window cills
 - Stairs
 - **Most of the internal walls**